 World airplane database download

-You can buy the subscription to our airplane database which allows you to download it as often as you need for one year.
+You can buy the subscription to our aircraft database and API which allows you to download it as often as you need for one year.
 We will constantly keep the database up to date.
-We also have an API system which you could subscribe to if you need more information or if you don’t want to manually download every time.
-We keep the database updated with our software which we developed to scan every source of our data.
+Moreover, we have an API system which you could subscribe to if you need more information or if you don’t want to manually download world plane database every time.
+Database keeps updated with our software which we developed to scan every source of our data.
 For this, we have set up dedicated programs for every data source.
 All of our sources are either authority websites (usually aviation authorities) or other internationally recognized sources.
-The airplane list is constantly updated and accurate.
-Our office is based in Amsterdam and so is our server which helps a lot to guarantee fast data transfer.
-Our server has an uptime of 99.98%.
-We collect the airplanes with all the detailed information you could possibly need.
+Global aircraft data along with the airplane list is constantly updated and accurate.
+Our office is based in Europe and so is our server which helps a lot to guarantee fast data transfer.
+Our server has an uptime of 99.95%.
+We collect data for our database with aircraft information you could possibly need.

 Data per airplane

-First of all the identification of the plane: This contains information like the registration number, the name of the production line, the IATA code, and model code.
+First of all the identification of the plane: This contains complete airplane registry information like the registration number, the name of the production line, the IATA code, and model code.
 Also the ICAO 24 hex code, the IATA short and long code and construction number of the airplane.
-Even the number of test registration of airplane is included so that the airplane can be fully identified and all the airplane data is complete.
+Even the number of test registration of airplane is included so the airplane can be fully identified and all his data is complete.

 Second is the historical data of the plane such as the date of the rollout and first flight of the airplane.
 The date of delivery and the date of registration is also included in our database.